Stellaway/HashMap-Registry/README.md

 # Registry
-Created in C, this registry uses my own hashmap implementation in C.
+This registry uses my own hashmap implementation in C.